CPS-Innovation/digital-sop/docs/activities/documentation/kitchen-sink.md

 !!! warning "Only in production!"

-    The abbreviations will only render when you run `make build`, they do not show with `make dev`.
+    The abbreviations will only render when you run `mkdocs build`, they do not show with `mkdocs serve`.

 ## Customising Pages